Parent, Family and Community Engagement

 For Educators

-Funding for Afterschool and Summer Programs: The Nita M. Lowey 21st Century Community Learning Centers program funds 100 centers in Vermont schools.
+Funding for Afterschool and Summer Programs: The Nita M. Lowey 21st Century Community Learning Centers program funds 90 sites in Vermont schools.
 Families and K-12 youth may participate, teach, and engage with programming in their schools.
 These programs support students' learning and interests through diverse and engaging programming using multiple approaches and curricula.
 Programs are delivered through schools and community partnerships for grades K-12.

 Early Education